Become a certified and registered practitioner in equine-assisted support© practice and join the academy!

-1) Only people with a certain professional background can provide EAS© (see list), as a certain skill set and base of knowledge is required.
-Depending on the applicant’s educational/professional/background, it is also possible to qualify as an EAS© Life Coach, setting you apart.
+1) Only people with a specific professional background can provide EAS© (see list), as a particular skill set and knowledge base is required.
+Depending on the applicant’s educational/professional experience, qualifying as an EAS© Life Coach is also possible.

-2) In order to be accepted, you need to have an idea of the clientele or population you would like to work with in the future.
+2) To be accepted, you must know the clientele or population you want to work with when you graduate.
 Marianne offers intensive mentorship to help you develop your own service through her base program.
-This is a very unique feature!
-Marianne is a strong believer of living out your purpose or dharma, and is dedicated to helping participants fulfill this part of their journey!
+This guidance through your creative process is a unique feature of this program!
+Marianne firmly believes in living out your purpose (or dharma) and is dedicated to helping participants fulfill this part of their journey!
 We all have skills, gifts, and passions.
-This merges all three!
+This program merges all three!

-3) EAS© sessions are always divided into 2 parts (will vary if you work with kids).
-Participants are taught how to combine life/wellness coaching strategies with the just right equine-assisted activity.
-Through supportive guidance, clients can also explore soulful self-care practices for coping with new and ongoing challenges.
+3) EAS© sessions are always divided into two parts (will vary if you work with kids).
+Participants are taught to combine life/wellness coaching strategies with the “just right” equine-assisted activity.
+Through supportive guidance, clients can explore soulful self-care practices for coping with new and ongoing challenges.

-5) To maintain your registration with The Canadian Academy of EAS© , practitioners will be required to meet yearly standard requirements for quality assurance.
-If you would like more information regarding specific requirements, please contact Marianne directly firstname.lastname@example.org.
+5) To maintain your registration with The Canadian Academy of EAS©, practitioners must meet yearly standards for quality assurance.
+If you want more information regarding specific requirements, please contact Marianne directly at firstname.lastname@example.org.